The Missing Cross to Purity

 the adulterer, the fornicator, the idolater,

-and all sin, whatsoever it is, he condemns in the flesh.
+and all sin, whatever it is, he condemns in the flesh.

 So Christ is manifest in the flesh, to condemn the sin that is in the flesh;

-everyone that witnesses Christ condemning sin in the flesh,
+everyone who witnesses Christ condemning sin in the flesh,

-that they through Christ, that condemns sin in the flesh,
+that they through Christ, who condemns sin in the flesh,

 But the sin being uncondemned in the flesh, they are of the serpent,